riccardobarbatti/django-docker/README.md

 Simple api in Nest for users

-# Django Docker with MysqlDB Setup
+# Django Docker Setup app
 Django setup project with Docker and Mysql